MaibornWolff/Carbon-Measuring-Guide/mw_carbon_measurement_guide.md

 and does not penalise up-front investments into carbon cost saving measures.
 We can also observe changes in our efficiency more easily when we use SCI, both positive and negative.
 It also will not penalise growing the user base if the functional unit is chosen correctly.

-If you are working on a project that requires a very large upfront carbon investment, such as training a machine learning model, SCi might not suffice.
+If you are working on a project that requires a very large upfront carbon investment, such as training a machine learning model, SCI might not suffice.
 In that case, please contact the [MaibornWolff Green in IT project](#the-authors) for advice.

 #### MW SCI Usage